basecore/Komoot-2-GPX/README.md

   <img src="image/screenshot2.png" alt="Map Preview Screenshot" width="45%">
 </p>

-## ✨ Features (v4.0 Pro)
+## ✨ Features (v4.7 Smart Exporter)

-* **📍 Advanced Interactive Map:** Displays the exact route on an OpenStreetMap interface before downloading.
-Discovered Highlights/POIs are rendered as interactive markers (🟠), alongside distinct, color-coded Start (🟢) and End (🔴) points with clickable popups.
+* **📍 Advanced Interactive Map with Direction Arrows:** Displays the exact route on an OpenStreetMap interface before downloading.
+Smart, dynamic SVG arrows automatically scale their spacing based on the route's length to perfectly visualize the travel direction.
+* **🔄 GPS Track Inversion (Reverse):** Want to ride the route the other way around?
+Invert the GPS direction with a single click in the interactive preview, see the arrows flip, and download the exact reversed route.
 * **📌 POI & Highlight Integration:** Automatically extracts Points of Interest (Highlights) and embeds them directly into the generated GPX file as standard Waypoints (`<wpt>`).
+Rendered as interactive markers (🟠), alongside distinct Start (🟢) and End (🔴) points.
-* **📝 Metadata Extraction:** Grabs the official tour description and name from Komoot and writes them cleanly into the GPX `<metadata>` headers.
+* **📝 Deep Metadata Extraction & Terminal Console:** Grabs the official tour description, length, duration, and name from Komoot.
+The built-in developer console displays a quick excerpt of all found metadata to validate your track before downloading.
 * **🧠 SmartTour 403 Bypass Engine:** Intelligently unwraps special alphanumeric SmartTour IDs (e.g., `e176887173`) and automatically reroutes blocked `AccessDenied` requests to alternative API endpoints, allowing downloads of pure Collections/SmartTours.
 * **🚀 Native Android "Share" Integration:** Through the Web Share Target API, this app seamlessly integrates into your smartphone's OS.
-Hit "Share -> Other Apps" inside the official Komoot app, select "Komoot 2 GPX", and the PWA will instantly launch, grab the link, and auto-start the GPX download in the background.
+Hit "Share -> Other Apps" inside the official Komoot app, select "Komoot 2 GPX", and the PWA will instantly launch, grab the link, and auto-start the compilation in the background.
 No copy-pasting required!
-* **🔒 Private Tour Detection:** Intelligently detects if a shared tour is strictly private and provides clear, descriptive feedback in the console instead of generic API errors.
-* **🛡️ Anti-Adblocker Engine ("Wrapped" Mode):** Bypasses aggressive network adblockers (like the ones built into iodéOS) using a specialized data wrapper to securely fetch coordinates without getting blocked.
-* **🔧 HTTP 406 Bypass:** Injects custom `application/hal+json` headers to prevent Komoot's direct API from rejecting the fetch requests.
-* **🎨 Pro UI & Live Debug Console:** A beautiful, responsive card-based interface with smooth animations, custom SVG icons, and a developer-grade terminal window that shows you exactly what metadata was found and where files are saved.
+* **🛡️ Bulletproof HTML Fallback & Regex Fix:** Uses a highly resilient HTML parsing engine to scrape route descriptions and POIs directly from the DOM when the standard Komoot API denies access, now fully secured against complex Regex breaking scenarios.
-* **🌐 8-Layer Proxy Fallback Engine:** Since Komoot strictly blocks public CORS proxies, this app features a robust, automated rotation of 8 independent proxy servers.
-If one proxy fails, it instantly switches to the next one—ensuring maximum uptime.
+* **🌐 8-Layer Proxy Fallback Engine:** Since Komoot strictly blocks public CORS proxies, this app features a robust, automated rotation of independent proxy servers (including "Wrapped" mode against adblockers).
+If one fails, it switches instantly.
 * **⌚ Garmin-Ready Data:** Generates 100% compliant XML/GPX files containing elevation (`<ele>`), timestamps (`<time>`), and waypoints (`<wpt>`), which are mandatory for activity tracking in Garmin Connect.
+KML and CSV exports are also supported.
-* **📱 100% PWA Installable:** Meets Chrome's strict install criteria (including maskable icons).
+* **📱 100% PWA Installable:** Meets Chrome's strict install criteria.
 Install it directly on your home screen via the built-in "Install App" button to use it like a native app in full-screen mode.

 ## 📱 How to Use (Smartphone & Desktop)